mopidy/mopidy/docs/api/mixers.rst

 Mopidy supports controlling volume on external devices instead of on the computer running Mopidy through the use of custom mixer implementations.
-To enable one of the following mixers, you must the set :attr:`mopidy.settings.default.MIXER` setting to point to one of the classes found below, and possibly add some extra settings required by the mixer you choose.
+To enable one of the following mixers, you must the set :attr:`mopidy.settings.MIXER` setting to point to one of the classes found below, and possibly add some extra settings required by the mixer you choose.